College of Education and Human Development

 - Progression Criteria: Students are required to maintain a 3.0 GPA or higher to complete and graduate in this major.

 Nutrition and Dietetics (NUTR) majors are required to complete core curriculum requirements specified by the department, major requirements, related requirements, specific degree requirements and elective courses for a total of 120 credit hours for the bachelor of science degree.

-Admissions to the Dietetic Internships after graduation are competitive.
-Students, who can document 100 hours or more of volunteer or work experience in an appropriate nutrition related setting, are more likely to be successful.
+Admission to ACEND accredited post-baccalaureate Internship Program in Nutrition and Dietetics is competitive.
+Documentation of or more 100 hours of volunteer or work experience in an appropriate nutrition related setting enhances chance of placement.
 Students should work with their faculty advisor for guidance on appropriate settings.

 Students interested in transferring to Radford University in Nutrition and Dietetics from VCCS are strongly encouraged to complete an Associate of Arts, Associate of Science or Associate of Arts and Science including the following courses:

-Students are encouraged to join the Radford University Dietetic Association.
+Students are encouraged to join the Student Academy of Nutrition and Dietetics (SAND) @RU.
 This student organization promotes the profession of dietetics through leadership opportunities, community services, and professional development.